mnoskoski/ansible/README.md

 # ansible
-Repository of code Ansible for automation de installation of services web and bd
+Repository of code Ansible for automation the install app

 git init